RippeLab/ALT-FISH/README.md

     "_single_spot_shape_features_and_intensities" : shape and intensity features for each segmented spot sorted by position, nucleus and spot id

-* images with the created nuclear and spot masks for visual inspection, publication or optional
+* images with the created masks for visual inspection, publication or optional downstream analyses :
-* fit parameters (only in R command line)
+  "_BestSlices_projections_with_masks_binary" : BestSlices z-projections used for segmentation with corresponding binarized masks
+  "_BestSlices_projections_with_masks_outlines" : same as above, but with masks represented as outlines and including the nucleoplasm mask
+  "_BestSlices_projections_with_masks_scaledRGB"
+* carbon copy of the script used in this run ("_Telosegment_toolkit_script_used_in_this_run.R") for traceability purposes
 * optional: an image with the created nuclear and aggregate masks for visual inspection (for each cell)